kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/advanced_database/homework/homework1.md

 # Assignment 1 SQL Basics

+## Submission requirements

+* Your word/pdf on top, not in the zip file.
+* If you have source code of a project, you can zip and upload it.

 ## Tasks

 * Install MySQL 8 on your personal laptop.
 Please make sure you note down the root username and password during installation. (please upload screenshot)